cromalu/telco-vecchio/README.md

 ## Telco-vecchio package installation

-scp the generated daemon to the router on /usr/bin edit and scp the telco vecchio configuration file on /etc/telco-vecchio.conf
+Scp the generated daemon to the router on /usr/bin.
+Edit and scp the telco vecchio configuration file on /etc/telco-vecchio.conf, configuration format is described later in this doc.

 ## telco-vecchio daemon